Graph-ICS/Graph-ICS/readme.md

 https://github.com/Graph-ICS/Graph-ICS
 1.2.
 Click on "Clone or Download"
 1.3.
 Click on "Download zip"
 1.4.
-Unpack the file and save it at the path you want (for example C:\Graph-ICS)
+Unpack the file and save it at the path you want (for example C:\Graph-ICS) 1.5.
+Create a folder "lib" in the project

 ### 2. Install Debugging Tools from the Windows SDK